opensvc/docs.opensvc.com/source/collector.forms.rst

   A boolean value.
 Default is False.
 If set to ``True``, the output is skipped if a previous output returned an error.

+* **LogRequestData**

+  A boolean value.
+Default is True.
+In a ``rest`` output destination, the request data is logged for use by follow-on outputs, for audit and for workflow steps representation.
+Some forms containing sensitive data like password may prefer to disable this logging.
+To do so the ``LogRequestData`` can be set to ``False``.

 Examples
 ++++++++